braden-kennedy/bkennedyportfolio/_pages/other.md

 The normal strain contour plot shows that, at the same 1 inch spacing used for the strain gauge in the baseline wrench, our updated design has a strain of 1.3931e-3/

 {% include figure.html src="other/Screenshot 2026-07-31 114025.png" alt="The no-displacement boundary condition set for our simulation." caption="The principal stress contour plot for our new wrench design.
-The  quarter-inch fillet is reducing the stress concentrations on the corners of the wrench, but some artificing due to our initial conditions may be occurring." position="right" width="320px" %}
+The  quarter-inch fillet is reducing the stress concentrations on the corners of the wrench, but some artifacting due to our initial conditions may be occurring." position="right" width="320px" %}

 The principal stress contour plot shows how our boundary conditions are creating an artificial stress concentration.
 The maximum reported stress is 2.00e5 psi (200 ksi), which is much greater than our analytical hand calculations predict.
 However, the maximum normal stress just 1 node away from this maximum already drops down to 70.5 ksi, and disperses even more heavily from there.
 If we more accurately modeled the boundary conditions between the wrench and the part it slots into to turn, we would be able to more precisely determine the maximum principal stress.